-During IVF treatment, embryos are cultured in the laboratory for up to 5 days before embryo transfer by which time, embryos with a favourable prognosis have developed into blastocysts.
-On transfer day, an embryologist assesses their morphologic appearance and selects the one(s) with the highest chance of success for transfer.
+During IVF treatment, embryos are cultured in the laboratory for up to 5 days before embryo transfer, by which time embryos with a favourable prognosis have developed into blastocysts.
+On transfer day, an embryologist assesses their morphologic, or structural, appearance and selects the one(s) with the highest chance of success for transfer.

 Whether or not a morphological assessment is the optimal method of embryo selection has been studied extensively over the past twenty years.
 Recently, a new decision-support tool for embryo evaluation has been developed.
 Using deep learning, iDAScore® objectively “compares” a given embryo with others having similar development patterns and generates a score correlating with the likelihood of implantation.

 The aim of this research is to investigate if embryo selection using the decision support tool iDAScore® can generate as many pregnancies as when the selection is performed by trained embryologists using conventional assessment only.